Worshipful Company of Cooks

+History

 The company's origins can be traced back to 1170, when it was founded from two guilds of cooks in medieval London − the Cooks of Eastcheap and the Cooks of Bread Street.
 The company's history runs from the earliest records of Cooks in the Middle Ages and their control of the craft until the 19th century to the Company's current charitable works.
 Unusually for the male-dominated livery companies, the Cooks had freemaiden members in 1495.

+Activities

 The Cooks Company is no longer an association of tradesmen in its original sense of control, yet its membership today still includes craft tradesmen, and its activities engage with a broad range of organisations associated with cooking.
 The Company's purpose in contemporary times has come to rest in a public search for the common good, to contribute as effectively as it can to the pursuit of a good society − to be socially useful.
 It does this through four principal objectives that translate its origins, history, traditions, affiliations, and activities into meaningful outcomes for today's world: